-InfinityDB is an embedded database engine written in Java.
-It is based on a fast, reliable and high concurrent B-Tree architecture to guarantee high performance.
-It can represent and manipulate relational data and non-tabular or custom structures.
-InfinityDB is appropriate for embedded hardware platforms, text indexing engines, distributed industrial data collection systems, heterogeneous data environments and much more.
+InfinityDB is an embedded database engine based on a B+Tree written in Java.
+It supports relational data and non-tabular or custom structures.
+InfinityDB is appropriate for embedded hardware platforms, text indexing engines, distributed industrial data collection systems, and heterogeneous data environments.

-InfinityDB can achieve high compression on disk and in memory.
-ZLib is used for compressing common substrings and small values are compressed by ZLib's Huffman coding to reduce block-internal free space.
-Furthermore, prefix and suffix compression are used to remove common-prefixes in keys and common suffixes in upper tree levels.
-Other compression methods including variable-length concatenations of primitives and variable-length encoded Java primitives are used as well.
+InfinityDB supports compression for both in-memory and on disk data.
+It uses ZLib for compressing common substrings and small values via Huffman coding.
+Furthermore, it also supports prefix and suffix compression to remove common-prefixes in keys and common suffixes in upper tree levels.
+Other compression methods, including variable-length concatenations of primitives and variable-length encoded Java primitives, are used as well.

 InfinityDB supports a rich data representation space.
 ItemSpace is the lowest-level data model containing a set of Items.
 The basic data model can be used to define huge spare arrays, matrix, any mixture of trees, graphs, key/value maps, key/value maps or user-defined structures.

 InfinityDB is based on its own proprietary lock-free, concurrent B+tree.